 The mint chocolate chip ice cream I ate as a kid was never made with fresh mint.
 It was also minty green, unlike this very pale green ice cream.
-But the two can’t be compared.
-It would be like comparing a chocolate bar from a convenience store to a handmade chocolate from your local chocolatier.
+The two can’t be compared.
+It would be like comparing a chocolate bar from a convenience store to handmade chocolate from your local chocolatier.

 - 3 cups of fresh mint leaves, rinsed, drained and packed.
 No stems.

 - 1 cup chocolate chips (I used mint chocolate chips)

 - Heat the mint leaves, cream and 1 cup of the milk on the stove until just steaming (do not let boil.)
 Remove it from the heat and let it stand, covered, for 1 hour.